Last modified: March 23, 2026

 This article is written in: 🇺🇸

 JSON, or JavaScript Object Notation, is a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.
-It is a text format that is completely language independent but uses conventions familiar to programmers of the C family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
+Despite originating from JavaScript, the format is completely language independent and supported by virtually every modern programming language.
+Its simplicity and direct mapping to common data structures like hash maps and arrays have made it the dominant format for APIs, configuration files, and data exchange on the web.

 {